jjlee/rescript-mode/README.md

 ![Flycheck error](./error.png)

-With lsp-mode at the time of writing, it seems these errors only show up when you save.
+These errors only show up when you save.

 If you don't see that, `bsc` may not be running on your project.